ibm-cloud-docs/openshift/openshift_app.md

 ### Resource requests and limits
 {: #resourcereq}

-Cluster administrators make sure that teams that share a cluster don't take up more than their fair share of compute resources (memory and CPU) by creating a [`ResourceQuota` object](https://kubernetes.io/docs/concepts/policy/resource-quotas/){: external} for each OpenShift project in the cluster.
+Cluster administrators make sure that teams that share a cluster don't take up more than their fair share of compute resources (memory and CPU) by creating a [`ResourceQuota` object](https://kubernetes.io/docs/concepts/policy/resource-quotas/){: external} for each {{site.data.keyword.openshiftshort}} project in the cluster.
 If the cluster admin sets a compute resource quota, then each container within the deployment template must specify resource requests and limits for memory and CPU, otherwise the pod creation fails.
 {: shortdesc}

 1. Check whether a resource quota is set for a namespace.